ibrahimsaidhi/Monopoly/README.md

 • After a user selects the board they want to play on, Game automatically sets the corresponding background file name to use (since our XML and PNG files have the same name but different file types).
 Controller then gets the background file name, passes it to view which places it on the frame.

 • After a user selects the board they want to play on, Game also stores the XML file name and picture file name into variables.
 These variables are used as getters when a user decides to save a state of a game.
-Since an image isn’t serializable, the load feature gets the string of which XML version was used as well as which png image was used from Game class.
+Since an image isn’t serializable, the load feature gets the string of which XML version was used as well as which PNG image was used from Game class.
 This is, of course, handled by Controller.

 • When a game is saved, Game creates a file called gamefile.txt which contains all data of a saved Game’s instance.
-If another save is made, the .txt file is overwritten.
+If another save is made, the gamesave.txt file is overwritten.

 **View**